mandlamag/Mercykwazi.github.io/_posts/2017-11-27-validating-US-telephone.md

 ### I only considered the first scenario where the numbers where separated by dashes and their number order was 3,3 and 4 at the end.
 ### So my regex was in the following order /^\d{3}[-\s]\d{3}[-\s]\d{4}$/
 The d stands for the digits which are three and in between them there is ether a dash or white-space.
-### I then used test() method to validate my string.The test method would return true if the passed string is
+### I then used test() method to validate my string.
-indeed a valid US telephone number.
+The test method would return true if the passed string is indeed a valid US telephone number.
 ## Conclusion
 The written regex only worked for one scenario and the others it did not.My function was not returning what it was expected to return.